 Show the lowest price instead of the range

-Online courses and other subscription products that have plenty of add-on options might want to show the lowest price (the base cost) only on the front-end.
+Online courses and other subscription products that have plenty of add-on option fields might want to show the lowest price (the base cost) only on the front-end.
 This is especially useful for anyone that has add-ons that significantly increase the cost of the base product.

 For example, if the online course costs $99 and you give customers several add-ons such as: